 The Investment Manager or the Underlying Managers may utilize a variety of financial instruments, such as derivatives, options, interest rate swaps, caps and floors, futures and forward contracts to seek to hedge against declines in the values of their portfolio positions as a result of changes in currency exchange rates, certain changes in the equity markets and market interest rates and other events.
 Hedging transactions may also limit the opportunity for gain if the value of the hedged portfolio positions should increase.
 It may not be possible for the Investment Manager or the Underlying Managers to hedge against a change or event at a price sufficient to protect the Fund's or the Investment Funds' assets from the decline in value of the portfolio positions anticipated as a result of such change.
 In addition, it may not be possible to hedge against certain changes or events at all.
 While the Investment Manager or the Underlying Managers may enter into such transactions to seek to reduce currency exchange rate and interest rate risks, or the risks of a decline in the equity markets generally or one or more sectors of the equity markets in particular, or the risks posed by the occurrence of certain other events, unanticipated changes in currency or interest rates or increases or smaller than expected decreases in the equity markets or sectors being hedged or the nonoccurrence of other events being hedged against may result in a poorer overall performance for the Fund or the Investment Funds than if the Investment Manager or the Underlying Managers had not engaged in any such hedging transaction.
 In addition, the degree of correlation between price movements of the instruments used in a hedging strategy and price movements in the portfolio position being hedged may vary.
 Moreover, for a variety of reasons, the Investment Manager or the Underlying managers may not seek to establish a perfect correlation between such hedging instruments and the portfolio holdings being hedged.
-Such imperfect correlation may prevent the Investment Manager or the Underlying Managers from achieving the intended hedge or expose the Fund or the Investment Funds to additional risk of loss.
+Such imperfect correlation may prev